 Here are some possible social contributions made by an organization:

-If a company shares a post using any of the above methods, the tracking of the replies shows whether the return of social contributions by others is greater or less than the organizational efforts.
+Suppose a company shares a post using any of the above methods.
+In that case, the tracking of the replies shows whether the return of social contributions by others is greater or less than the organizational efforts.
 Ideally, the replies should be at least twice the organization’s social contributions.
 It is even better if the replies come from a treasured demographic or geographical location that is part of the organization’s target audience.
-A high amplification rate, where the social media responses vastly exceed the organization’s social media contributions, is what causes certain content to go “viral.”
+A high amplification rate, where the social media responses vastly exceed the organization’s social media contributions, causes certain content to go “viral.”

 Regardless of whether or not the social media audit results in an actual dollar cost versus dollar return comparison or a comparison of the ratio of social responses to social contributions, there should be a clear metric tracked by the social media audit to see if the social media efforts produce positive results.

-Moreover, it is important to compare the effectiveness between different social media channels and focus social media efforts on the channels producing the best results.
+Moreover, it is important to compare the effectiveness of different social media channels and focus social media efforts on the channels producing the best results.

 A useful tool that offers a free 30-day trial is the True Social Metrics Tool.
 This tool helps to calculate the amplification rate of social media contributions.

 Amplification increases when an organization becomes influential in a certain niche.
 It also increases by having a positive impact on others that have influence.
-One thing to track with the social media audit is the social media contributions that produce the greatest amplification.
-When an organization sees how a particular social media contribution creates amplification, they can create similar content in the future to increase the positive results.
+One thing to track with the social media audit is the contributions that produce the greatest amplification.
+When an organization sees how a particular social media contribution creates amplification, it can create similar content in the future to increase positive results.

 Evaluation of the Social Media Strategy